yalicee/march-23-be-rated-restaurants/README.md

 ### Extra credit tasks

-1. Extend your restaurants controller to serve a average rating and a comments count.
+1. Extend your restaurants controller to serve an average rating and a comments count.
-2. Add a query to sort your restaurants response by rating, most recently rated, most commented or most recently commented.
+2. Add a query to sort your restaurants by rating, most recently rated, most commented or most recently commented.
 3. Write a route and controller for getting the average ratings across an area.

 ```